-On February 5, 2025, the Company's subsidiary, WREB, reduced its unsecured letter of credit to WCAC, another Company subsidiary, by \$20,000 to reduce reserve credit for certain 2025 activity.
+On February 5, 2025, the Company's subsidiary, WREB, reduced its unsecured letter of credit to WCAC, another Company subsidiary, by \$20,000 to reduce required collateral for reserve credit.

 On March 28, 2025, the Company's subsidiary, WRAC, issued an unsecured letter of credit to WRNY, another Company subsidiary, for \$70,000 to cover reserve credit for certain 2025 activity.